Keith Childs

 • Eastern Michigan University - BS, Biology

 I have written and published research papers during my time at the University of Michigan.
 While working with Dr. Kadish in the electrophysiology lab, I studied the heart, learned surgical techniques, and wrote papers on my findings.
-My research in Dr. Boeing's thoracic laboratory also resulted in publications, including studies on heart preservation using amino acids in isolated heart models.
+My research in Dr. Bolling's thoracic laboratory also resulted in publications, including studies on heart preservation using amino acids in isolated heart models.
 One example of our published work examined the benefits of amino acids on heart preservation by measuring pressure on the heart using balloon catheters in the left ventricle and comparing amino acid preloading and post-loading against control animals.
 My research contributed to understanding how myocytes in the heart operate and improved cardiac function in ways that were translatable to clinical studies.

 Areas of Specialization/Expertise